opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

     Enables or disables the optimized code.

-    :param onoff: The boolean flag, specifying whether the optimized code should be used (``onoff=true``) or not (``onoff=false``).
+    :param onoff: The boolean flag specifying whether the optimized code should be used (``onoff=true``) or not (``onoff=false``).

-The function can be used to dynamically turn on and off optimized code (i.e. code that uses SSE2, AVX etc. instructions on the platforms that support it).
-It sets some global flag, which is further checked by OpenCV functions.
-Since the flag is not checked in the inner OpenCV loops, it is only safe to call the function on the very top level in your application, where you can be pretty much sure that no other OpenCV function is currently executed.
+The function can be used to dynamically turn on and off optimized code (code that uses SSE2, AVX, and other instructions on the platforms that support it).
+It sets a global flag that is further checked by OpenCV functions.
+Since the flag is not checked in the inner OpenCV loops, it is only safe to call the function on the very top level in your application where you can be sure that no other OpenCV function is currently executed.

-By default, the optimized code is enabled (unless you disable it in CMake).
+By default, the optimized code is enabled unless you disable it in CMake.
 The current status can be retrieved using ``useOptimized``.

 .. index:: useOptimized